Resonanz/Teirtime-Up-Mini/README.md

 # Teirtime-Up-Mini

-This repository contains the ugly details for configuring Teirtime Up Mini 3d printers with a Duet3d Wifi controller and IR bed levelling sensor.
+This repository (which needs tidying) contains the ugly details for configuring Teirtime Up Mini 3d printers with a Duet3d Wifi controller and IR bed levelling sensor.

 # DUET-Up-Mini